Last Updated on March 14, 2021 by Shaun Snapp

 There were disagreements, as you’d expect, but there were some of a fundamental nature where we could not delay the decisions.
 I’m fully convinced that the hyperscalers will also go up the stack.

 What does the first sentence have to do with the second sentence?
 Also also, should I begin writing like this?
 Let see how that would go.

 I think Battlestar Gallactica was a very underrated Si-Fi show, there is no doubt that hyperscale providers are going to go up the stack……and by the way are you going to finish that toast or can I have it?

-I believe there is a type of writing perfected by James Joyce called “stream of consciousness,” where you just write whatever comes to mind, but its probably not the right writing style for analysis.
+I believe there is writing perfected by James Joyce called “stream of consciousness,” where you write whatever comes to mind, but it’s probably not the right writing style for analysis.